zywkloo/zywkloo.github.io/_posts/2019-09-05-React-Native-Meteor-SocialLogin.md

 * 1.1 Disclaimer

-This articel is not an orignal walkthrough, but as a summary of references, based on open-source project implementations and the others' great work.
+This articel is not a 100%-original walkthrough, but a derivative design and implementation, inspired by [Spencer Carli] and some other open-source implementations.

+* 1.2 Tech Stack

+Meteor web tech stack is a very mature web full stack solution.
+In the Meteor land we're used to luxuries like automatically synced data, or being able to write database queries using the same syntax on the client and server.
+You maybe have not heard Meteor before, but the successor of Meteor, Apollo, is widely known for the popular GraphQL.
+It gives you a lot more control, but also requires you to write a lot of this logic yourself.

+When it comes to mobile, the maturity might become a problem.
+As the combo of React-Native-Meteor is quite rare, the 3rd party package [`React-Native-Meteor`](https://www.npmjs.com/package/react-native-meteor), has not been updated for 2 years.
+On the other hand, It is still the best solution so far, if you don't want to build your own wheel.

-The target backend is using Meteor.Accounts for user login and authentication, including social login.
-However, it's not likely to call Meteor.Accounts API on React Native.
+The target backend is using Meteor.Accounts for user login and authentication as the part of the mature solution, including social login.
+However, Meteor.Accounts APIs are not availabe on mobile (React Native).
 So developers need to find a third party package or SDK to finish the FB login and Google login.

 The desired package should be compatible with front end React-Native-Meteor, which this solution heavily leans on, and the back end Meteor's Accounts package at the same time.
 Unfortunately, there was none like this.

 Luckily, [Spencer Carli](https://medium.com/@spencer_carli) was able to implement the facebook login by writing our own facebook login handler.
 Then for google login, he basically followed his [Github project](https://github.com/spencercarli/meteor-accounts-google-oauth).

-* 1.2 Workd Flow:
+* 1.3 Workd Flow:

 Here is the workflow of this workflow, inspired by [Spencer Carli](https://medium.com/@spencer_carli), and integrated with the existing project.

+Spencer didn't provide the database CRUD details, because the database and web social login options may vary.
+And he used the default `LoginButton` component provided by Facebook SDK, we need to create our own custom social login components.

 > Legend:
  > * Red circled: [Spencer Carli](https://medium.com/@spencer_carli)'s design.